Syrian peace process: Astana Process, July 2021

 The 16th International High-Level Meeting on Syria within the Astana Process was held in Astana on 7–8 July 2021.
 Representatives from the Syrian government, Syrian opposition were present, as well as delegations from Iran, Russia, Turkey and others.
 High representative observers from the UN, Jordan, Lebanon and Iraq also attended.

 In a joint statement, Russia, Iran, and Turkey reaffirmed their stance to oppose separatist plans aimed at undermining a unified Syria.

 This round of talks focused largely on the humanitarian situation in Syria.
 All participants called upon the international community and the UN to increase assistance to Syria including infrastructure such as water, food, electricity, schools, and hospitals.

 All parties also stressed the need to hold the next meeting of the Syrian Constitutional Committee in Geneva as soon as possible.

 "Small Group" meeting, May 2022

-Members of the "Small Group" responsible for writing the constitution, consisting of 15 representatives from the Bashar Assad regime, non-governmental organizations, and the Syrian opposition, met for the eighth round of talks at a Geneva hotel under UN Special Envoy for Syria Geir Pedersen.
-There had been a slight breakthrough during the sixth-round meetings in Geneva on Oct.
-18-22, when the Assad regime's delegation co-chair Ahmed Kuzbari sat at the same table for the first time with the co-chair of the opposition Hadi al-Bahra.
+Members of the "Small Group" responsible for writing the constitution, consisting of 15 representatives from the Syrian Government, non-governmental organizations, and the Syrian opposition, met for the eighth round of talks at a Geneva hotel under UN Special Envoy for Syria Geir Pedersen.
+There had been a slight breakthrough during the sixth-round meetings in Geneva on October 18–22, when the Syrian Government's delegation co-chair Ahmed Kuzbari sat at the same table for the first time with the co-chair of the opposition Hadi al-Bahra.

+Syrian opposition offensives and fall of the Assad regime

+In late November 2024, Syrian opposition groups launched offensives against Assad government forces in northwestern Syria.
+This led to the collapse of the Assad government in early December, with Assad fleeing to Russia and being granted political asylum.
+Conflicts amongst armed groups persisted in Syria as of 11 December 2024.